$100M Leads Review (The 9-Figure Lead Secret?)

 Do you need more of what’s already working?
 Do you need to do it better?
 Or do you need a completely new channel?

-The roadmap also tracks your Customer Acquisition Cost (CAC) at each stage, so you know whether your lead system is actually profitable before you scale it.
+The roadmap also tracks your Customer Acquisition Cost (CAC) at each stage.
+In plain English: how much you pay to get one customer.
+You’ll know whether your lead system makes money BEFORE you scale it.

 $100M Leads Review: Tracks Customer Acquisition Cost